7ohnny/security_resources_box/Security_Consulting/Checklist.md

 ### API

-Check JWT token data (key, inserted data and token);
+Check JWT token data (key, inserted data, and token);
 Check the JWT token algorithm to prevent the use of the “none” technique;
 Avoid control mechanisms implemented exclusively on the client side;
 Check files uploaded in the upload mechanism (in this case, allow only images to be sent);
-Protect information in transit (e.g. using HTTPS);
+Protect the information in transit (e.g. using HTTPS);
 Validate access control to avoid escalating privileges;
 Store uploaded files securely;
 Expose only what is necessary to the Internet;